Leafminers in Alaskan birch – Stephen Burr, USDA, Forest Service, Forest Health Protection

 Asian gypsy moth detection and response in the Pacific Northwest, 2015 and 2016 – Clinton Campbell, USDA Animal Plant Health Inspection Service, and Timothy B. St. Germain, Plant Protection and Quarantine

 Ticks parasitizing dogs, cats, humans and wild vertebrates in Alaska: invasion potential – Kimberlee Beckmen, Alaska Department of Fish and Game, Division of Wildlife Conservation.

-The article appeared in the Peninsula Clarion on April 16.
+The article appeared in the Journal of Medical Entomology on August 14.